-Help to Buy is a government scheme designed to help anyone struggling to save a deposit for their first home or move up the property ladder as they have limited equity.
-We explain more below
+How does Help to Buy work?
+And what is it, exactly?
+In a nutshell, it’s a government scheme designed to help anyone struggling to save a deposit for their first home.
+It can also help them move up the property ladder as they have limited equity.
+We explain more below.

 Help to Buy Equity Loan (2021-23) England

 The Government's Help to Buy equity loan scheme enables first-time buyers and home-movers alike to put down a 5% deposit on a new-build home worth up to £600,000 (max available for homes in London).
 They can do so with up to 20% of the cost of the property covered by a shared-equity loan (40% in London).

 The value of this loan is linked to the value of the property you’ve bought.
 If this rises over time, so will the amount of loan you have to pay back.

 With Help to Buy, you can repay the loan at any time during the term of the mortgage or when you sell your property.